 where , as before, denotes the pullback of the generator of to .
 By the Lefschetz hyperplane theorem, or from the fact that we know , the cohomology class is nonzero, hence the reduction

 vanishes if and only if is even.
-We conclude that the parity of is precisely the parity of , so when is even the intersection form is even and uniquely determined.
+We conclude that the parity of is precisely the parity of .
 This completes our computation of the cohomology ring of .

 Remark.
 When is even we also conclude that the hypersurfaces have a spin structure, and in particular we get an independent confirmation of Rokhlin’s theorem that the signature is divisible by in this case.